Apple is making it harder and harder to download YouTube content, but we do still know of a few ways to get that content on iOS 10 and iOS 11.

-Return to the Documents 6 app, and tap in the white box to select it.
+Return to the Documents app, and tap in the Link box just below the savefrom.net logo.
 Tap again to bring up the Paste option and tap that to paste in the URL you copied from the YouTube app.

 Tap the green Download link next to your preferred quality and rename the video if you want to.
 Now tap Done and the video will download.
-It's best to do this via Wi-Fi as videos can quickly use up your monthly data allowance.
+It's best to do this via Wi-Fi, not on mobile data as videos can quickly use up your monthly data allowance.

 Now you can just head to the Photos app and watch the video.

-If you don't like the hassle of copying and pasting links and switching between apps then there's an easier way if you have a PC (or a Mac) using Softorino's YouTube Converter.
+If you don't like the hassle of copying and pasting links and switching between apps then there's an easier way if you have a PC (or a Mac) using Softorino's YouTube Converter 2.

 Connect your phone or tablet to your PC and tap the 'Trust' option if asked.